mjharriso/MIDAS/README.md

 TROUBLESHOOTING
 ===============

-	There is a temporary workaround to a problem with a NetCDF shared library.
-Do this, in case you get an error complaining about missing libnetcdf.so.7

-	ln -s <your_conda_path>/lib/libnetcdf.so <your_conda_path>/lib/libnetcdf.so.7

-	or if you have a problem with libmkl missing:
+	if you have a problem with libmkl missing:

 	conda install nomkl numpy scipy scikit-learn numexpr conda remove mkl mkl-service